 People often come to Council meetings expecting to present their particular problem and get an immediate answer.
-Our experience has shown that many of these problems could have been solved much faster if they had been taken up directly with the city department providing the service.
+Many of these problems could be solved much faster if they had been taken up directly with the City Manager.

-City Council Welcomes and Encourages Citizens to Speak During the Public Comment or Public Hearing Portion of the Council Agenda.
+The City Council welcomes and encourages citizens to speak during the Public Comment or Public Hearing Portion of the Council Agenda.
 However, Council policy is to hear the public comment, not to act on the public comment at that time.
 Concerns brought before the Council during the Public Comment portion of the agenda will be referred to the City Manager for action.
 If, after communicating with the City Manager, no resolution is reached, the concern will be elevated to the Mayor and then eventually to Council for action.

 Public hearings are scheduled near the beginning of the meeting and are generally held for one of the following reasons: